truenas/documentation/content/References/ZFSPrimer.md

 * [ZFS Intent Log](https://nex7.blogspot.com/2013/04/zfs-intent-log.html)

-Synchronous writes are relatively rare with SMB, AFP, and iSCSI, and adding a SLOG to improve performance of these protocols only makes sense in special cases.
+Synchronous writes are relatively rare with SMB, AFP, and iSCSI, and adding a SLOG to improve the performance of these protocols only makes sense in special cases.
-You an run the `zilstat` utility from the TrueNAS **Shell** to determine if the system can benefit from a SLOG.
+You can run the `zilstat` utility from the TrueNAS **Shell** to determine if the system can benefit from a SLOG.
 See [this discussion about interpreting Zilstat data](https://www.truenas.com/community/threads/how-to-interpret-zilstat-output.70370/) for additional information.

 ZFS currently uses 16 GiB of space for SLOG.